 Why not try using video?
 Imagine you’ve been looking at a recorded political debate, either as a language focus or in a specific subject you might teach, such as politics.
-Accompany this debate and the vocabulary from it with some real-world videos from the Politics and Society section on FluentU English.
+Accompany this debate and the vocabulary from it with some videos from the Politics and Society section on FluentU English.

 When you’re confident that your students are familiar enough with the type of language used in a debate, why not set up a classroom debate about a subject of the students’ choosing?